Myth or Fact: Does Amazon Own My Ebook When I Publish On Kindle?

 The Kindle app is something altogether different and that’s what Amazon owns.
 It’s a piece of software that Amazon has created and chosen to give you in order to read ebooks published in the Kindle Store.
 It’s just another piece of software or an application, such as Microsoft Word or Paint.

-Whether you’re given permission to use it for free or you buy it, commercially licensed software someone else develops typically says you can’t do anything to it, like going in and rewriting the code or copying the trademark protected components to apply to a similar product you sell yourself.
+Whether you’re given permission to use software for free or you buy it, commercially licensed software someone else develops typically says you can’t do anything to it.
+You can’t, for example go in and rewrite the code or copy the trademark protected components to apply to a similar product you sell yourself.
 The rights to the product belong to the publisher.

 It’s exactly the same as a book or article you write.
 When someone buys your book (hardcover, paperback, or electronic format), they buy the right to read it, but they can’t rewrite the book a little and sell it as their own.